 Inactive Vaccine Definition

-This Vaccine is an alternative to Live vaccines but does not provide protection like live vaccines.
-This type of inactive Vaccines are created by formaldehyde or formin (inactivating a pathogen).
+This vaccine is an alternative to live vaccines but does not provide the same protection as live vaccines.
+These types of inactive vaccines are made with formaldehyde or formin (inactivating a pathogen).
 You need some doses overtime to get the immunity going against the diseases.

 This Vaccine is protecting against